Love to Shop?

 The overwhelming majority of folks who receive dining gift certificates report they would welcome that type of gift again.

-Give the Gift of Helpful Service
+Give the Gift of a Helpful Service

 Are you handy?
 Can you sew?
 Write a good resume?
 For those of us that aren’t or can’t, the gift of mending clothes, repairing a leaky faucet, or updating a resume would be MOST welcomed and appreciated!
 Some folks would truly love the gift of raking leaves, lawn mowing, dog walking, childcare, respite elder care, or home cooking.